 06 June 2017 by Anna Staford

-Packing your hand luggage, or carry-on baggage items is an art in itself.
+Packing your hand-luggage items, or carry-on baggage is an art in itself.
 You don’t want to carry too much, but you also want to bring those essential basics that you might need in case of emergency.
 This takes thought and careful planning.

 One of the best benefits is to carry the essentials just in case your baggage is delayed.

 Hundreds of thousands of baggage items go missing every year and the most common cause is the airline, or their ground agent putting your checked baggage on the wrong plane.
 Depending on where the plane is going, your baggage may be delayed by hours or days.
 Unfortunately, airlines do not provide monetary compensation when baggage is delayed.
 Airlines will however, help locate your baggage and get it delivered to you once it arrives.

 This is where Travel Insurance comes in.
 Most comprehensive Travel Insurance policies cover baggage delay.
 Your baggage is considered delayed if you don’t have it in your possession after 12 hours or more during your trip.
 Baggage Delay cover usually provides a financial benefit that will cover essential items that you will need until your baggage arrives.
 They usually reimburse essential items such as clothing, medication, and toiletries.
 Always keep receipts and take pictures of the items that you purchased to help you claim later on.
 Other essential claims requirements will apply in order for you to claim successfully, such as confirmation of the delay from your carrier.
 Not all Travel Insurance policies cover baggage delay, so when choosing travel insurance, you still need to check and make sure that it’s part of the coverage that you’ve selected.

 Here is a list of some of the most essential items to pack in your hand luggage, or carry-on case to avoid some of the stress if your baggage is delayed.